tidiview/francois-vidit.com/user/sites/docs/pages/01.home/02.versailles/01.palais/01.hercule/01.hercule_1/page_in_pages.en.md

 And we thought we did nothing for their glory, if we were negligent in talking about the great book of oil painting that has just been discovered to the eyes of the public;
 an exceptional event, which is to most illustrate our School in this century, and serve as a Monument to Posterity, to prove the progress of Painting in France, under the reign of Louis XV.

-The Apotheosis of Hercules makes the Subject of this immense and beautiful composition.
+[color=#28a1c5]The Apotheosis of Hercules[/color] makes the Subject of this immense and beautiful composition.

-François Le Moine, from Paris, Professor of the Royal Academy of Painting and Sculpture, Student of Mr. Galoche, Professor of the same Academy, worked in the order of the King for four years, under the direction of the Duke of Antin, Pair of France, Chevalier of His Majesty's Orders, Governor of the Orléanais, Minister of State, and Director General of the King's Buildings, enlightened Protector of the Arts, and always attentive to what can contribute to their advancement.
+[color=#28a1c5]François Le Moine[/color], from Paris, Professor of the Royal Academy of Painting and Sculpture, Student of Mr. Galoche, Professor of the same Academy, worked in the order of the King for four years, under the direction of the Duke of Antin, Pair of France, Chevalier of His Majesty's Orders, Governor of the Orléanais, Minister of State, and Director General of the King's Buildings, enlightened Protector of the Arts, and always attentive to what can contribute to their advancement.

 Wednesday, September the 26th, the day for the appearance of this great Work, the Salon was, until the time the King crossed it to go to Mass;
 Her Majesty accompanied by the Lords, Cardinal of Fleury and other Ministers, followed by a large crowd came from afar;